DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/jenkins.md

 ## Step 1 - Fetching Test Code From a Repository

-In this tutorial, we will use tests pubished in a separate repository on GitHub - [ci-integration-demo](https://github.com/VasilyStrelyaev/ci-integration-demo).
+In this tutorial, we will use tests published in a separate repository on GitHub - [ci-integration-demo](https://github.com/VasilyStrelyaev/ci-integration-demo).
 If you use a different version control system, search for a plugin that integrates it with Jenkins.

 Open your project and choose **Configure** from the right pane.